abiaosita-Geraldo/abiaosita-Geraldo.github.io/README.md

 **Title:** 2023-2025 Sales and revenue Dashboard

-**tools used:** Power Bi ,Excel, Power query, Data visualisation and Data Analysis and Expression (DAX)
+**tools used:** Excel, Power Bi , Power query(Data cleaning and transformation), Data visualisation and Data Analysis and Expression (DAX)

 **Project Description:** This Power interactive dashboard analyses retail sales performance across a three period ,built from retail data ,the project an end-end view of overall revenue, order by volume ,regional performance and product subcategory.